 - Find out if your chosen employer has a YouTube channel.
 Barclays and Goldman Sachs are among those that do.
 In their videos, employees talk about different aspects of the business, including their values.

-- Download the latest copy of TARGETjobs Finance, in which some investment banks and investment management firms have run an organisation profile.
+- Pick up the latest copy of TARGETjobs Finance, in which some investment banks and investment management firms have run an organisation profile.

 - Speak with people (friends, university colleagues and otherwise) who work with, or have worked with, the employer to which you have applied.
 They’ll have an idea of how the values work in practice.